 Southwestern Willow Flycatcher

-The flycatcher nests in native vegetation where available, but also nests in thickets dominated by the non-native invasive species like tamarisk and Russian olive.
-Efforts to control non-native species can be detrimental to willow flycatchers in mixed and exotic habitats, especially if control projects are implemented in the absence of suitable native riparian plant habitat of equal or higher functional value.
+Through WLFW, NRCS targets conservation efforts where the returns are highest by targeting threats to the bird.
+The flycatcher nests in native trees and shrubs where available but also nests in thickets dominated by the non-native invasive species like tamarisk and Russian olive.
+Efforts to control non-native species can be detrimental to flycatchers, especially if those plants are removed in places lacking in suitable native riparian habitat.

 Restoring habitat for the Southwestern willow flycatcher not only benefits the flycatcher but many other species, such as the New Mexico jumping mouse, yellow billed cuckoo, Chiricahua leopard frog and Least Bell’s vireo.
 Eighty-four species, including the flycatcher, benefit from conservation work in riparian ecosystems.
 Through WLFW, landowners who maintain conservation practices and systems that benefit the southwestern willow flycatcher will be covered for any incidental take that may occur as a result of the conservation activities for up to 30 years for 84 species.

 If you’re interested in technical and financial assistance from NRCS, please contact your local USDA service center.
 An NRCS conservationist in your community will help you develop a conservation plan customized to your land, and if you’re interested, apply for financial assistance through Farm Bill conservation programs.
 Learn more about getting started with NRCS.